emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 The *Compiler Configuration File* stores the :term:`active <Active Tool/SDK>` configuration on behalf of the *emsdk*.
 The active configuration defines the specific set of tools that are used by default if Emscripten in called on the :ref:`Emscripten Command Prompt <emcmdprompt>`.

 The configuration file is named **.emscripten**.
-It is emsdk-specific, so it wont conflict with any config file the user might have in thier home directory.
+It is emsdk-specific, so it won't conflict with any config file the user might have in their home directory.

 The file should generally not be updated directly unless you're :ref:`building Emscripten from source <installing-from-source>`.
 Instead use the *emsdk* to activate specific SDKs and tools as needed (``emsdk activate <tool/SDK>``).